learnbyexample/cli-computing/cli_computing.md

 ### Default diff

-By default, the `diff` output shows lines from the first file input prefixed with `<` and lines from the second file input prefixed with `>`.
+By default, the `diff` output shows lines from the first input file prefixed with `<` and lines from the second file prefixed with `>`.
 A line containing `---` is used as the group separator.
 Each difference is prefixed by a command that indicates the differences (these commands are understood by tools like `patch`).

 ```bash
 # change to the 'example_files/text_files' directory